felfele/public-feed-tree/README.md

 ### Usenet

 We use usenet.txt to generate initial categories.
 The output is _tumblrssUsenetMap.json_.
-Later it's copied to resources (atm also renamed to _usenetMap.json_)
+Later it's copied to resources (atm also renamed to _usenetMap.json_) This is where we can modify the categories.

 ### ContentScraperSimple